 Purpose

-This “best practices” guideline serves as a resource to all constituent institutions and affiliated entities to achieve the goals of the , specifically related to the development of sustainable, high performing facilities.
+This “best practices” guideline serves as a resource to all constituent institutions and affiliated entities to achieve the goals of the UNC Sustainability policy, specifically related to the development of sustainable, high performing facilities.
 This guideline is endorsed by the President and shall be reviewed every two (2) years by the President.
 Any necessary revisions and modifications shall be recommended to the Board for its consideration.

 Master Planning